ibm-cloud-docs/solution-tutorials/connect-landingzone-client-vpn.hidden.md

 round-trip min/avg/max/stddev = 13.938/17.709/20.896/2.904 ms
 ```

-If no errors, the ping confirms that your local workstation now has connectivity to the VPC’s private network.
+If you see no timeouts or other errors, your local workstation has connectivity to the VPC’s private network.

 ### Solving connectivity issues
 {: #connectivity-issues}